hamdikavak/hamdikavak.github.io/c5_publications.md

 2. Simulation for Cybersecurity: State of the Art and Future Directions.
 Kavak et al.
 	Revision Submitted to the Journal of Cybersecurity (Oxford University Press).

+2. Urban Life: A Model of People and Places.
+A. Züfle, C. Wenk, D. Pfoser, A. Crooks, <strong>H. Kavak</strong>, J-S. Kim, and H. Jin.
+Submitted to the Computational and Mathematical Organization Theory.

 4. Verification and Validation as a Service.
 H. Kavak et al.